 - Submit your assignment by the deadline to the class Canvas (not your blog) by 5pm PT

-- Name your file with your last name/Assignment Name/Date (for example: Ranganathan – Research Paper – Spring 2017)
+- Name your file with your last name/Assignment Name/Date (for example: Ranganathan – Research Paper – Fall 2017)

 Suggestions for submitting your assignment: